 Global warming was an issue on which the Bush administration especially sought to suppress information and to discredit scientific evidence.
-According to the UCS, the political environment over this issue was so hostile that the Environmental Protection Agency decided to omit an entire climate change section from a major report on the environment rather than compromise its credibility by misrepresenting the scientific consensus (see Chapter 24).
+According to the UCS, the political environment over this issue was so hostile that the Environmental Protection Agency decided to omit an entire climate change section from a major report on the environment rather than compromise its credibility by misrepresenting the scientific consensus.
 A scientist from the National Oceanic and Atmospheric Administration reported that, when he organized a conference on carbon dioxide, he was told that the words "climate change" could not be used in the title of any presentation.

 Another way the administration sought to distort scientific information, according to the UCS report, was by packing scientific advisory committees with ideologues and industry representatives.
 For example, the President's Council on Bioethics was created to consider research on embryonic stem cells, which offers the hope of curing many degenerative diseases, but has been strongly opposed by abortion opponents.
 In early 2004, President Bush dismissed two of the members, scientists who were supporters of such research.
-"It seems like an act of desperation to keep the bioethics commission from coming up with advice [the president] doesn't want to hear," said a Nobel-prize winning geneticist.13 An advisory committee on childhood lead poisoning prevention was about to recommend that the CDC issue a stricter federal standard for exposure to lead, which damages children's brains and nervous systems, when the Secretary of Health and Human Services replaced highly qualified scientists on the committee with members who had financial ties to the industry (see Chapter 19).
+"It seems like an act of desperation to keep the bioethics commission from coming up with advice [the president] doesn't want to hear," said a Nobel Prize winning geneticist.12 An advisory committee on childhood lead poisoning prevention was about to recommend that the CDC issue a stricter federal standard for exposure to lead, which damages children's brains and nervous systems, when the Secretary of Health and Human Services replaced highly qualified scientists on the committee with members who had financial ties to the industry.
 "The Bush administration has the right to implement the policies it chooses," said one of the signers of the UCS statement.
-"We object to the administration pretending the science supports these policies, when in fact it doesn't."13
+"We object to the administration pretending the science supports these policies, when in fact it doesn't."12

 President Barack Obama has promised to restore scientific integrity to federal policy making.
-His science advisor, physicist John Holdren, was one of the original signers of the UCS's report.14
+His science advisor, physicist John Holdren, was one of the original signers of the UCS's report.13 President Obama issued a scientific integrity directive in 2010, which was praised by the UCS, but the organization expressed caution that the directive leaves an enormous amount of discretion to agencies and departments who must work out the details.14